Every engineer uses AI now. Hire the ones who use it well.

 Stop hiring engineers who can ace a 2019 coding test.

-Start hiring the ones who can ship working software in 2026 — with AI, around AI, despite AI.
+Start hiring the ones who ship working software in 2026: with AI, around it, and despite it.